B. B. Lyngdoh

-Brington Buhai Lyngdoh or B. B. Lyngdoh (2 February 1922 – 27 October 2003) was former Chief Ministers of Meghalaya, a state in north-eastern India.
-He was born at Laitlyngkot, a village twenty-five kilometres away from Shillong, on 2nd February, 1922.
+Brington Buhai Lyngdoh or B. B. Lyngdoh (2 February 1922 – 27 October 2003) was a former Chief Minister of Meghalaya, a state in north-eastern India.
+He was born at Laitlyngkot, a village 25 kilometres away from Shillong, on 2 February 1922.
 He is one of India's most well known statesman and is often referred to as the 'Father of coalition politics'.
-B. B. Lyngdoh was one of the prominent leaders on Meghalaya's Hills State movement.
+B. B. Lyngdoh was a prominent leader of Meghalaya's Hills State movement.

-Education
+Early life

+On 2 February 1922, Brington was born to Ajra Singh and Nerimai Lyngdoh at Laitlyngkot village.
 He started schooling in Ramakrishna Mission School at Shillong and Cherrapunjee.
 He attended high school at Government Boys High School.
-In 1939, he appeared in and secured the first position at the All Khasi and Jaintia Hills M.E.
+In 1939 he appeared in and secured the first position at the All Khasi and Jaintia Hills M.E.
 Scholarship Examination.
-In 1944, he completed his matriculation, after which he joined Guwahati Cotton College where he completed his Intermediate in Science and attained a Letter Mark in several subjects.
-He then attended the renowned Scottish Church College, Calcutta where he took Economics and Mathematics.
-He then switched to the Arts stream because of his interest in public service.
-Unfortunately, due to the prevailing Hindu-Muslim riots there at that time, he was forced to return and complete his studies from St. Edmund’s College in 1948.
+In 1944, he completed his matriculation, after which he joined Guwahati's Cotton College where he completed his Intermediate in Science and attained a Letter Mark in several subjects.

+He then attended the Scottish Church College in Calcutta where he took Economics and Mathematics.
+He later switched to the Arts stream because of his interest in public service.
+Unfortunately, due to the prevailing Hindu-Muslim riots there at that time, he was forced to return and complete his studies from St. Edmund's College in 1948.
 He returned to Calcutta University and completed his LLB in 1951.